 - Basil: In combination with the zest of a lemon or lime, fresh basil can add those citrus and slightly minty (think anise) notes.
 Use the same amount of basil as curry leaves.

-- Mediteranean bay leaves: While you won't get the citrus notes, bay leaves add a minty, earthy sweetness.
+- Mediterranean bay leaves: While you won't get the citrus notes, bay leaves add a minty, earthy sweetness.
 Bay leaves can be overpowering so add a leaf or so, adding more if needed.

 - Lemon balm (melissa): Lemon balm can be a reasonable stand-in for curry leaves in a pinch.
 It adds a similar earthy citrus note to dishes.
 However, it can also be hard to find.